libbyk000/pocket-grocer/README.md

 # pocket-grocer

 ### Project Description
-PocketGrocer is a web application that empowers individuals, as well as those living in communal living spaces, to keep track of grocery items and respective expiration dates in order to minimize their food waste.
+Pocket Grocer is a web application that empowers individuals, as well as those living in communal living spaces, to keep track of grocery items åand respective expiration dates in order to minimize their food waste.

 ### Team members
 Fadel - Frontend developer